ErikBongers/MathParser/README.md

 0b101; //binary notation for decimal 5
 123e4; //scientific notation for decimal 1230000
 ```

+The type of notation for a variable is remembered for as long as possible.

 ### Operators
 In addition to the usual `+ - * /` operators, there are:
 ```